Lakers’ next game postponed after Kobe Bryant’s death

 The Lakers lead the Western Conference standings and have the NBA’s second-best record at 36-10.
 After trading for Davis and teaming him with James in the offseason, the Lakers are all but certain to end their franchise-record playoff drought at six seasons.

 Bryant won five championships and reached seven NBA Finals during his two decades with the Lakers.
-He retired as the third-leading scorer in NBA history, and he held the mark until James passed him on Saturday night in Philadelphia.
+He retired as the franchise’s career leader in points, games played and numerous other statistical categories.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports